MENU

 Literary Monuments in Karuizawa

-Karuizawa has long had a connection with literature.
+Karuizawa has long been associated with literature.

 ~Man’yoshu Poem Monument